 Sec.
 12-80.
-Reasonable cause f-Finding by human rights director that respondent violated article; appeal to committee.
+Finding by human rights director that respondent violated article; appeal to committee.

-(a) After the investigation and evidentiary hearing are concluded, If if the human rights director finds that there is reasonable cause to believe by the preponderance of the evidence that the respondent has violated this article, the human rights director shall notify the complainant and the respondent in writing of his/her/their determination within ten (10) days after such determination has been made.
+(a) After the investigation and evidentiary hearing are concluded, if the human rights director finds by the preponderance of the evidence that the respondent has violated this article, the human rights director shall notify the complainant and the respondent in writing of his/her/their determination within ten (10) days after such determination has been made.
 The human rights director shall also notify the parties of the respondent's right to appeal this determination pursuant to Sec.
-12-80(b). t-The human rights director may endeavor, by conference and conciliation with the parties, to reach a voluntary and amicable solution to the alleged discriminatory practice.
+12-80(b).
+The human rights director may endeavor, by conference and conciliation with the parties, to reach a voluntary and amicable solution to the alleged discriminatory practice.
 Neither the human rights director nor any of the department's employees, shall make public, without the written consent of the complaining party and the respondent, information concerning efforts in a particular case to voluntarily conciliate an alleged discriminatory practice by conference and persuasion.
 If a conciliation agreement is reached between the complainant and the respondent, a written agreement, if mutually deemed by all parties to be needed, may be entered into and a copy shall be furnished to the complainant and the respondent and the complaint will be dismissed.